mikefarah/yq/how-it-works.md

 .a = .b
 ```

-Like math expression - operator precedence is important.
+Like math expressions - operator precedence is important.

 The `=` operator takes two arguments, a `lhs` expression, which in this case is `.a` and `rhs` expression which is `.b`.